An introduction to the categorical p-adic Langlands program: Introduction

 \subsection{Topics we omit}

 For reasons of time and ignorance, we do not discuss many recent (and even not so recent) developments in the $p$-adic Langlands program, which we nonetheless expect have important connections to the ideas discussed here.
-In particular we say nothing about the cohomology of the Drinfeld upper half plane and related $p$-adic locally symmetric spaces, as studied by Colmez, Dospinescu, Le Bras, Niziol and Pan \cite{MR4255044, MR3702670, MR3641878}; about Scholze's $p$-adic Jacquet--Langlands functor \cite{scholze}; the results on GK-dimensions due to Breuil, Herzig, Hu, Morra, and Schraen \cite{https://doi.org/10.48550/arxiv.2009.03127, https://doi.org/10.48550/arxiv.2102.06188}; or about the coherent cohomology of Shimura varieties, and in particular about any relationship to Boxer and Pilloni's higher Hida and Coleman theories~\cite{pilloniHidacomplexes, https://doi.org/10.48550/arxiv.2002.06845, https://doi.org/10.48550/arxiv.2110.10251}.
+(In revising these notes in early 2025, we have resisted the temptation to try to significantly update their contents, and the following list reflects a list of topics omitted at the time of the original lectures; it could be significantly lengthened now!)
+In particular we say nothing about the cohomology of the Drinfeld upper half plane and related $p$-adic locally symmetric spaces, as studied by Colmez, Dospinescu, Le Bras, Niziol and Pan \cite{MR4073863, https://doi.org/10.48550/arxiv.2204.11214, MR4255044, MR3702670, MR3641878} (the interested reader could see \url{https://mathoverflow.net/questions/432932/how-does-the-cohomology-of-the-lubin-tate-drinfeld-tower-fit-into-categorical-p} for an explanation of the expected connections); about Scholze's $p$-adic Jacquet--Langlands functor \cite{scholze}; or about the coherent cohomology of Shimura varieties, and in particular about any relationship to Boxer and Pilloni's higher Hida and Coleman theories~\cite{pilloniHidacomplexes, https://doi.org/10.48550/arxiv.2002.06845, https://doi.org/10.48550/arxiv.2110.10251} or to Diamond and Sasaki's geometric Serre weight conjectures~\cite{Diamond_2022}.